Health-RI/health-ri-metadata/README.md

 - add sunflower image --

 ## Description
-- what problem will this solve we will only describe the actual projects and datasets.
+- add what problem will this solve we will only describe the actual projects and datasets.
-- what we will not solve
+- add what we will not solve
  we will not describe codebooks nor model common data elements in this project.

 - add drawing of that levels of metadata we tackle